data2evidence/d2e/docs/README_trex_overview.md

 - Select **Add database** and provide the database information accordingly.
 - Please refer to [documentation here](./2-load/4-setup-db-credentials.md) for more details on the input parameters for database creation.
   >**The expected result after adding a database is:** ![DatabaseList](./images/database/DatabaseList.png)
-- Perform a restart of the system for new connection details to be provisioned to the data services using the command: `yarn start:minerva --wait --force-recreate`
+- Perform a restart of the system for new connection details to be provisioned to the data services using the command: `yarn start:minerva --force-recreate; sleep 60`

 ## Plugins